 - The GRC Online Writing Lab has online writing support for graduate students.

 - The Library and University Librarians are excellent sources of information about online content available through university subscriptions.

 - Many local IT staff, faculty and GAs/TAs in your department will also have experience with these tools.
 Supporting each other in times of emergency will help everyone get through them.

 Familiarity with these tools and opportunities takes some time and practice.
 We recommend implementing some of these strategies in your course now so that they are familiar if they are needed in an emergency.

-UNM Learn is a Learning Management System that supports online communication, grading, assessments, assignment submission and grading.
+UNM Canvas is a Learning Management System that supports online communication, grading, assessments, assignment submission and grading.
 The system is available to all faculty by request, and online/hybrid classes by default.
 A great place to start with Learn is this Getting Started Guide.